r551038/Depot/WintelPAMPOC/AdminControl-Readme.txt

 Program will add and remove users from the local administrators group Files
+AdminControl.vbs is the core of the PAM solution.
+Please that it's a fully functional solution, however as it stands its lacking automation in regards to tasks and importing datasources, this are currently flat files that require manual creation as noted.

-AdminControl.vbs is the core of the PAM solution AccessAuditv3.bat generates an exception report for accounts that were added but were not issued  remove request.
+AccessAuditv3.bat generates an exception report for accounts that were added but were not issued  remove request.

 In current development state AdminControl.vbs requires to be manually run from the command prompt with an account that has the required privilages for both account additions and removals.